deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 ### Infrastructure as Code with Terraform

-The Launch Template used in the infrastructure is created using terraform and it should be added to the ASG manually .
+The Launch Template used in the infrastructure is created using terraform and it should be added to the ASG manually.

 ---